Normandale Park

 Normandale Park is a 13.69 acre public park in Portland, Oregon's Rose City Park neighborhood, in the United States.
 The park was acquired in 1940, shortly after the closure of Normandale elementary school on the same site.
 The park was still under development as of 1947.
 The park's existence, as well as that of Laurelhurst Park, was cited in an announced plan to reduce the size of a nearby playground.
 In 2010 one of the city's earliest dog parks dedicated to dogs under 25 pounds (or frail or elderly) was established at Normandale.

 Erv Lind Stadium

 The park is the site of Erv Lind Stadium, a softball and baseball facility named for Erwin "Erv" Lind in 1964.
 Lind coached the Erv Lind Florists, a women's fast-pitch softball team based at Normandale Park, from 1937 until his death in 1964; the team won the ASA Softball national tournament twice, in 1944 and again in 1964, along with many state and regional championships.
 In their 28 years the Florists never had a losing season, and the team retained Lind's name for several years following his death.
+The stadium was listed on the National Register of Historic Places in 2024 under its original name, Normandale Field.